parthatom/parthatom/README.md

 -->
 <h1 align="center">Hi, I'm Parth Shah</h1>
 <h3 align="center">A ML Engineer, a swimmer and a hobbyist film maker.</h3>
-- 🥇 I am currently a Machine Learning Engineer at [Zscaler](www.zscaler.com) working with LLMs, data pipelines and everything around it.
+- 🥇 I am currently a Machine Learning Engineer at [Zscaler](www.zscaler.com) working with LLMs, data pipelines and everything around it. <br>
-- 🔭 I’ve worked at [Signify](signify.com) - Boston, MA as an Applied Scientist Intern, [Wadhwani AI](https://www.wadhwaniai.org/) as an ML Scientist, [SketchX](https://sketchx.eecs.qmul.ac.uk/) as a Research Scientist, [Publicis Sapient](https://publicissapient.com) as Data Science intern and at IISc Bangalore as a Research Intern.
+- 🔭 I’ve worked at [Signify](signify.com) - Boston, MA as an Applied Scientist Intern, [Wadhwani AI](https://www.wadhwaniai.org/) as an ML Scientist, [SketchX](https://sketchx.eecs.qmul.ac.uk/) as a Research Scientist, [Publicis Sapient](https://publicissapient.com) as a Data Science intern and at IISc Bangalore as a Research Intern. <br>
-- 🌱 I completed my Masters in ML from UCSD in March 2024 and a bachelors from IIT Guwahati in 2018.
+- 🌱 I completed my Masters in ML from UCSD in March 2024 and a bachelors from IIT Guwahati in 2018. <br>
 - 🤔 I'm always open to contributing to exciting ML projects (LLMs are a focus recently).
-Based on my [resume](https://parthatom.github.io/resume), if you see a good fit please feel free to reach out.
+Based on my [resume](https://parthatom.github.io/resume), if you see a good fit please feel free to reach out. <br>
-- 💬 Ask me about **Machine Learning algorithms, Large Language Models, VAEs, Python.**
+- 💬 Ask me about **Machine Learning algorithms, Large Language Models, VAEs, Python.** <br>
-- 📫 Reach me at: [parth.shxh@gmail.com](mailto:parth.shxh@gmail.com) or on [parthatom.github.io](https://parthatom.github.io) or on [Linkedin](https://www.linkedin.com/in/p-arth-shah/) or on [Twitter](https://twitter.com/parthsh_)
+- 📫 Reach me at: [parth.shxh@gmail.com](mailto:parth.shxh@gmail.com) or on [parthatom.github.io](https://parthatom.github.io) or on [Linkedin](https://www.linkedin.com/in/p-arth-shah/) or on [Twitter](https://twitter.com/parthsh_) <br>

 <!-- ### Blogs posts -->
 <!-- BLOG-POST-LIST:START -->